-We estimate that the net proceeds from our sale of 2,271,500 shares of our common stock will be approximately \$63.4 million, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
-If the over-allotment option is exercised in full, we estimate that the net proceeds will be approximately \$73.1 million.
+We estimate that the net proceeds from our sale of 2,281,500 shares of our common stock will be approximately \$, assuming a public offering price of \$ per share and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+If the over-allotment option is exercised in full, we estimate that the net proceeds will be approximately \$.
+We will not receive any proceeds from the shares sold by the selling stockholders.

-We intend to use the net proceeds of this offering, together with cash on hand if necessary, to finance the cash portion of the purchase price for the acquisition of the Satellite Networks Business.
+We intend to use approximately \$75.0 million of the net proceeds of this offering to finance the cash portion of the purchase price for the acquisition of the Satellite Networks Business.
 See "The Acquisition" for a more detailed discussion of the acquisition of the Satellite Networks Business.
-We expect to use the remaining net proceeds, if any, for working capital and other general corporate purposes.
+We expect to use the remaining net proceeds for working capital and other general corporate purposes.
+A portion of the net proceeds may also be used to acquire or invest in complementary businesses, products and technologies, including through strategic alliances.
+We have no current agreement for any particular acquisitions or investments, other than the acquisition of the Satellite Networks Business.